Before spending your hard

 average height and weight.

-An Adirondack chair must be beautiful; otherwise, why not just put a couple of
+An Adirondack chair should be beautiful, or you'd simply put a couple of

-calm to the world passing by, and are a statement of your woodworking hobby.
+relaxation to the world passing by, and serve as a testiment to your woodworking hobby.
 A

 good design will offer years worth of satisfaction whether you are sitting in

-the chairs or simply looking at them.
-Our patterns are designed to
+the chairs or looking at them.
+Our patterns are specifically designed to

 be visually aesthetic, so follow the patterns closely for the best outcome.